Waratep/StackandQueue/README.md

 # StackandQueue
 ```
-Stack and Queue in c (Only int type)
+Stack and Queue in c with dynamic memory (Only int type)

 run with makefile